 4. The role of all staff in keeping children safe

-All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2023 and are aware of the safeguarding link to other policies relating to their daily practice.
-Staff also sign to say they have received, read and understood KCSiE/Policies.
+All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2024 and are aware of the safeguarding link to other policies relating to their daily practice.